-    Employee Leaves Entitlement in the UAE:
+Employee Leaves Entitlement in the UAE

-Full-time employee leaves entitlements are determined by UAE labor laws and employer policies.
+Full-time employee leave entitlements are determined by UAE labor laws and employer policies.
 Employees are entitled to an annual paid holiday of 30 calendar days; however, this can vary depending on employer policy or if the employer has collective bargaining agreements in place with trade unions or other organizations.
 Employers are also required to maintain detailed records of leave taken by their employees for reporting purposes.